Edmond Dede was a black

 capital, in which everyone acknowledges talent wherever it exists, Edmond Dede

-met with sympathy and assistance.
+sympathy and assistance.

 In this hospitable